-Both the Graduate Diploma and Professional Master’s degree are expected to be approved for the Ontario Student Assistance Program (OSAP).
+Both the Graduate Diploma and Professional Master’s degree are approved for the Ontario Student Assistance Program (OSAP).
 Please contact the Student Awards Office for further information regarding OSAP. http://www.queensu.ca/studentawards/home

 For each institution you list on your application, two original transcripts must be sent directly to the School of Graduate Studies (Queen’s University, 74 Union Street, Gordon Hall, Room 425, Kingston, Ontario, K7L 3N6).

 Once the application is submitted and the application fee has been received, emails are automatically generated to the referees which contain a link for them to complete the assessment online.
 An email is sent to each referee from firstname.lastname@example.org.
 If the referee does not see the email, please ask them to check their Trash/Junk email folder.

 Yes.
 Interview will be offered to selected applicants in late April/early May (for the July start date) and early November (for the January start date).
 Interviews will be conducted by Skype or Zoom.